hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 I was born and raised in Mashhad, Iran.
 My last name is pronounced /ya-KOO-bee-un/.

-While this website is currently live, I am still using my [old website](http://cobweb.cs.uga.edu/~hamed/) at UGA and will be transferring/updating material here at the earliest opportunity.
+While this website is currently live, I am still using the [old one](http://cobweb.cs.uga.edu/~hamed/) at UGA and will be transferring/updating material here at the earliest opportunity.

 Feel free to get in touch: hy [at] uga [dot] edu